2006 Asian Games: Mascot

-The Doha Asian Games Organising Committee chose "Orry", a Qatari Oryx, as the official mascot of the 15th Asian Games Doha 2006.
-It was unveiled at the waterfront of the Qatari capital on 1 January 2005 in conjunction with the start of the 700-day countdown to the games.
-He represents energy, determination, sportsmanship spirit, commitment, enthusiasm, participation, respect, peace and fun and is described as a great sportsman.
+An Arabian oryx named Orry served as the official mascot of the games.
+It was unveiled at the Doha waterfront on 1 January 2005 in conjunction with the start of the 700-day countdown to the games.
+He represents energy, determination, sportsmanship spirit, commitment, enthusiasm, participation, respect, peace and fun; he is also described as a great sportsman.

 Medals

-The medals of the games' were designed by Dallah advertising and Gulf Media agency.
+The medals of the games were designed by Dallah advertising and Gulf Media agency.
 Around 3,000 medals in gold, silver and bronze were made for the games.
-They featured Orry, the official Games mascot and Al Zubara Fort on the obverse and games logo on the reverse.
+They featured Orry, the official Games mascot, as well as the Al Zubara Fort on the obverse and the official logo on the reverse.

 Promotion

-To promote the games, the organisers built a countdown clock and a giant statue of the games' mascot, Orry, at the Doha Corniche.
+To promote the games, the organisers built a countdown clock and a giant statue of the official mascot, Orry, at the Doha Corniche.
 In addition, they also decorated the city with banners and 30 life-size versions of the mascot in a variety of different sporting poses.
 Touchscreen kiosks were set up at hotels, malls and businesses in the city to provide users with Qatar tourism and the games' information and details.
 On 3 April 2005, Qatar's flag carrier, Qatar Airways signed a US$10 million agreement with the Doha Asian Games Organising Committee (DAGOC) to become the event's official airline.
-The airline painted seven of its Airbus A330 in three distinct Asian Games liveries namely blue, red and yellow and produced television commercials and a special 80-page guide on the sporting event in its in-flight magazine "Oryx" as part of its Global Advertising Campaign to promote the sporting event.
+The airline painted seven of its Airbus A330 in three distinct Asian Games liveries namely blue (3 aircraft), red (1 aircraft) and yellow (3 aircraft) and produced television commercials and a special 80-page guide on the sporting event in its in-flight magazine "Oryx" as part of its Global Advertising Campaign to promote the sporting event.

 Merchandising

-During the games, merchandises were sold at various locations in the city including competition venues.
+During the games, merchandises were sold at various locations in the city, including competition venues.